Electone: Stagea series

 ELC-02: In 2016, Yamaha launched the Stagea ELC-02.
 This model is a replacement for the Stagea D-Deck (DDK-7), this model contains most of the features of the ELS-02 such as Super Articulation voices.
 Unlike the previous D-Deck model, the ELC-02 does not contain a 61 note lower keyboard instead a standard 49 note keyboard resides in its place.
 Existing owners of the D-Deck can upgrade the main unit to the ELC-02 and use their current stand, expression pedals and speakers as is.

 In 2022, Yamaha launched a new Electone, the ELA-1.
-This model is not part of the Stagea series, and is currently sold in China and Malaysia.
+This model is not part of the Stagea series, and is currently sold in China and Southeast Asia.
 This Electone shares the architecture of the Yamaha PSR SX600 portable keyboard and features 3 keyboards (upper, lower and bass pedals).